| |

 Canadians who enlisted to serve and he was appointed as brigade surgeon to the

+First Brigade of the Canadian Forces Artillery.
 In April 1915, John McCrae was stationed near Ypres, Belgium,

 the area traditionally called Flanders.
 It was there, during the Second Battle